corda/corda-docs-portal/usage-docs/editing-pages.md

 The `menu` keys are described in [menu usage](hugo-menus.md).
 If the page does not need to appear in the left-hand menu, you can delete the `menu` section.

 The minimum requirement for a page is simply the `title` and the `date`.

+The `MAIN-MENU-FOR-VERSION` has to be unique, and is by convention, the project folder name, e.g. `corda-os`, and the version, e.g. `4.4` contatenated and then all `.` are replaced with `-` to give `corda-os-4-4`.

 ## Everything is Markdown